zippydata/zippy/docs/docs/index.md

 ZDS uses a binary index (`index.bin`) for O(1) lookups by document ID.
 The index is optional—without it, operations fall back to sequential scan.

 ## API Overview

-All language bindings share the same core operations:

 | Operation | Python | Node.js | Rust | CLI |
 |-----------|--------|---------|------|-----|